Madame X (1920 film)

-Madame X is a 1920 American silent drama film directed by Frank Lloyd and starring Pauline Frederick.
+Madame X is a 1920 American silent melodrama film directed by Frank Lloyd and starring Pauline Frederick.
 The film is based on the 1908 play Madame X, by French playwright Alexandre Bisson, and was adapted for the screen by J.E.
 Nash and Frank Lloyd.
 A copy of this film survives in the George Eastman House Motion Picture Collection.

 The play was previously adapted for the screen in 1910 and in 1916.
 The play has been subsequently remade several times.

 Plot

 As described in a film magazine, jealous husband Louis Floriot (Courtleigh), refusing to forgive his wife Jacqueline (Frederick) for fleeing from his wrath and living with the friend who presses his attentions on her, forces her into the life of a derelict.
 Twenty years later she returns to France from Buenos Aires believing that her son Raymond has died.
 Laroque (Ainsworth), a crook who aids her in her return to France, learns that she is married to a man of wealth, and tries, with the help of his two associates M. Robert Parissard (Belmore) and M. Merival (Louis), to get possession of a fortune that rightfully belonged to Jacqueline.
 To protect her husband from violence, Jacqueline kills Laroque and, accused of murder, is brought to trial.
 Refusing to confer with her counsel and preferring death to freedom, during the course of the trial she receives the shocking revelation that the defendant attorney is her son Raymond (Ferguson).
 The tragic story ends with the reunion of the two and the death of the miserable mother.